-8.1.
-Any attorney admitted to practice law in this State, including any formerly admitted attorney with respect to acts committed prior to resignation, suspension, disbarment, or transfer to inactive status, or with respect to acts subsequent thereto which amount to the practice of law or constitute a violation of this Rule or of the

-Rules of Professional Conduct, and any attorney specially admitted by a court of this State for a particular proceeding, is subject to the disciplinary jurisdiction of the Court, the Board, the district committees and hearing panels herein established, and the circuit and chancery courts of this State.
-Any attorney not admitted to practice law in this State or specially admitted to practice law in this State but who engages in the practice of law in this State shall be subject to the imposition of civil remedies and criminal prosecution pursuant to Tenn.
-Code Ann. § 23-3-103, and Disciplinary Counsel shall refer such attorney to the appropriate authority(ies) for investigation and pursuit of civil remedies and/or criminal prosecution.
+- 8.1.
+Any attorney admitted to practice law in this State, including any formerly admitted attorney with respect to acts committed prior to surrender of a law license, suspension, disbarment, or transfer to inactive status, or with respect to acts subsequent thereto which amount to the practice of law or constitute a violation of this Rule or of the Rules of Professional Conduct, and any attorney specially admitted by a court of this State for a particular proceeding, is subject to the disciplinary jurisdiction of the Court, the Board, panels, the district committees and hearing panels herein established, and the circuit and chancery courts of this State.
+Any attorney not admitted or specially admitted to practice law in this State but who engages in the practice of law in this State shall be subject to the imposition of civil remedies and criminal prosecution pursuant to Tenn.
+Code Ann. § 23-3-103, and Disciplinary Counsel shall refer such attorney to the appropriate authority(ies) for investigation and pursuit of civil remedies and/or criminal prosecution. - 8.2.

-8.2.
 Nothing herein contained shall be construed to deny to any court such powers as are necessary for that court to maintain control over proceedings conducted before it, such as the power of contempt, nor to prohibit any bar association from censuring, suspending or expelling its members from membership.

 Section 9.
-Multijurisdictional Practice.
+Multijurisdictional Practice

-9.1.
-Any attorney practicing in this State under the authority of RPC 5.5(c) or (d) or otherwise subject to the Court's disciplinary jurisdiction under RPC 8.5 is subject to the disciplinary jurisdiction prescribed in Section 8.1 of this Rule and the procedures for exercise of such jurisdiction prescribed in this Rule.
+- 9.1.
+Any attorney practicing in this State under the authority of RPC 5.5(c) or (d) or otherwise subject to the Court's disciplinary jurisdiction under RPC 8.5 is subject to the disciplinary jurisdiction prescribed in Section 8.1 of this Rule and the procedures for exercise of such jurisdiction prescribed in this Rule. - 9.2.

-- 9.2.
 The authorization for practice granted in RPC 5.5(c) or (d) may be terminated or suspended.
-The grounds and processes for such termination shall be those provided in this Rule for disbarment; and the grounds and processes for such suspension shall be those provided in this Rule for suspension. - 9.3.
-If an attorney is practicing in this State under authority of RPC 5.5(c), or if an attorney is practicing in this State under authority of RPC 5.5(d) and does not maintain an office in this State: - (a) Hearing panel proceedings shall occur in the disciplinary district in which the conduct that forms the basis of the complaint against the attorney occurred; - (b) Circuit or chancery court proceedings for appeal pursuant to Section 33 of this Rule shall occur as specified in Section 33.1(a) of this Rule; and, - (c) Unappealed final trial court judgments disbarring or suspending the attorney for any period of time in excess of three months, or for a period of time of three months or less with conditions, shall be forwarded to the Nashville office of the Clerk of the Supreme Court as specified in Section 15.4(d) of this Rule.
+The grounds and processes for such termination shall be those provided in this Rule for disbarment; and the grounds and processes for such suspension shall be those provided in this Rule for suspension.

+- 9.3.
+If an attorney is practicing in this State under authority of RPC 5.5(c), or if an attorney is practicing in this State under authority of RPC 5.5(d) and does not maintain an office in this State: - (a) Hearing panel and panel proceedings may occur in any disciplinary district in which the conduct that forms the basis of the complaint against the attorney occurred; - (b) Circuit or chancery court proceedings for appeal pursuant to Section 33 of this Rule shall occur as specified in Section 33.1(a) of this Rule; and, - (c) The Board shall file in the Nashville office of the Clerk of the Supreme Court a Notice of Submission with an attached copy of an unappealed final trial court judgment disbarring or suspending the attorney for any period of time. - 9.4.
-9.4.
 The procedures and remedies for reciprocal discipline prescribed in Section 25 of this Rule shall apply to attorneys practicing in this State under authority of RPC 5.5(d)(1).
-Upon receipt of a certified copy of an order demonstrating that such an attorney has been disciplined in another jurisdiction, the Court shall employ the procedures prescribed in Sections 25.2 through 25.5.
+Upon receipt of a certified copy of an order demonstrating that such an attorney has been disciplined in another jurisdiction, the Court shall employ the procedures prescribed in Sections 25.2 through 25.5. - 9.5.

-9.5.
 The information filing, fee payment and other requirements and regulations prescribed in Section 10 of this Rule shall apply to attorneys practicing in this State under authority of RPC 5.5(d)(1).